 Paxlovid will be shipped to the research pharmacy at Chelsea and Westminster Hospital and to the hospital pharmacy at the Churchill Hospital.
 A trained and delegated pharmacist will take receipt of the shipment.
-They will then maintain accountability and temperature monitoring logs for the Paxlovid.
+They will then maintain accountability logs for the Paxlovid.
 At the Chelsea and Westminster hospital, some doses of Paxlovid will remain in the research pharmacy and some doses will be transferred to a specially designated, restricted access locked cupboard on the quarantine unit to be available to the study participants out of hours.
 At the Oxford site, all doses of Paxlovid will be transferred to the EMCRF pharmacy.
-Trained and delegated members of the study team will also maintain an accountability and temperature monitoring log for the doses stored on the quarantine unit.
+Trained and delegated members of the study team will also maintain an accountability for the doses stored on the quarantine unit.